JUDICIAL EMERGENCY ORDERS

-4. Marriage license applications are to be made according to the instructions posted at the building entrance, which may vary from time to time.
+4. Marriage license applications can be made in person or by email request.
 One may call for the current procedures.

-5. Requests for copies of documents, whether or not certified, shall be in writing only, including, but not limited to, letters issued to personal representatives, birth certificates, death certificates, marriage documents, etc. Forms for many such requests are outside the entrance to the building.
-All fees shall accompany the written request.
+5. Requests for copies of documents, whether or not certified, shall be in writing only, including, but not limited to, letters issued to personal representatives, birth certificates, death certificates, marriage documents, etc. All fees shall accompany the written request.

-6. All filings or requests not described above shall be accomplished by mail, or by hand delivery to the building entrance security station in a sealed envelope.
+6. All filings or requests not described above shall be accomplished by United States mail or statutory delivery to the greatest extent possible.

 All filings and requests must be accompanied by exact fee amounts.
 All requested copies of Title 53 and Title 29 documents shall be transmitted to the requesting party by mail unless other arrangements are approved in advance, and the written requests therefor shall include a self-addressed, stamped, envelope.
 This includes “file stamped” copies of filings.

-Requirements: Both parties must appear with valid ID (driver's license or birth certificate).
+Both parties must appear with valid ID (driver's license or birth certificate).
 If divorced, it is not necessary for you to bring in a copy of your final decree of divorce; however, you should have a certified copy of the final decree in your records.
-Occasionally, a person believing himself or herself to be divorced will discover that such is not the case because someone forgot to obtain, or file, the final decree.
+You will need to provide the date of the final decree, along with the county and state in which the divorce was finalized.